-- Provide returns or refunds for all products.
-Again, you want to keep your customers happy.
+- We recommend you provide returns or refunds for all products.
+Again, this is to keep your customers happy.
 At the very least, you need a very clear returns policy.
 And if you sell apparel, provide detailed size charts and product photos.

 Ready to start selling on Amazon?

 Hopefully, this blog post gave you all the tools and info you need to start selling on Amazon.
 And now Printful’s integration will make it easier for you to manage your orders.
 Be sure to keep this post bookmarked as a resource – you’ll likely have some questions while you’re setting up.